 Projects and S&T innovation centres are selected based on their international competitiveness and scientific excellence in the framework of Canada's social and economic fabric.
 McGill is the host and major contributor to one of these platform services: the McGill University and Genome Quebec Innovation centre.

-For the general guidelines that apply to all projects funded by Genome Canada, please consult the Genome Canada 2014 Guidelines.
+For the general guidelines and current competitions funded by Genome Canada, please consult the Genome Canada website.